 ESG Integration means that the investor’s decision process involves weighing up the ESG risks and opportunities in a systematic way.
 Users of this investment strategy are conscious that ESG issues also carry risks, and so can exercise their option to take the risk, or not.
 Of course, ESG also offers opportunities and an ESG analysis can help to identify them.

 It’s also important to realise that these six strategies do not exclude one another.
 In fact, they are often employed in combination.
 So ESG investing can be carried out in a variety of ways.

 The vast majority of studies conclude that there is a positive link between a company’s financial performance and their ESG score.
 A few years ago, a large survey of 2,200 research projects took place that looked at the relationship between ESG and financial performance.
 90% of the research failed to uncover a negative relationship and the overwhelming majority found a positive link.
 A recent study by MSCI also found a positive relationship between the ESG score and profitability.
 What’s the bottom line?
 Sustainable investing is not only good for the environment and society, it’s also good for your own portfolio.

 How exactly do I start?

-A simple way to start investing is via a sustainable investment fund.
+A simple way to start investing is via a sustainable and responsible investment fund.
 A fund invests tens of hundreds of shares and/or bonds simultaneously, which is always easier than buying shares and bonds individually.
 Moreover, the fund manager does the work for you: using particular sustainability criteria they select the shares or bonds that show the most potential.

-Thinking about getting into sustainable investing?
+Thinking about getting into sustainable and reponsible investing?

 Friede, Busch en Bassen.
 2015.
 ESG and financial performance: aggregated evidence from more than 2000 empirical studies.
 Journal of Sustainable Finance and Investment.